-208.1.1 Olympic Winter Games and FIS World Championships All Media rights to the Olympic Winter Games and FIS World Championships belong to the IOC and to the FIS respectively, and are subject to separate contractual arrangements.
+208.1.1 Olympic Winter Games, Paralympic Winter Games and FIS World Championships All Media rights to the Olympic Winter Games, Paralympic Winter Games and FIS World Championships belong to the IOC, IPC and to the FIS respectively, and are subject to separate contractual arrangements.

-208.1.2 Rights owned by the member National Ski Associations
+208.1.2 Rights owned by the member National Ski Associations Each FIS affiliated National Ski Association that organises events in its country which are included in the annual FIS calendars, has the authority as the owner of the electronic media rights to enter into contracts for the sale of the electronic media rights on those events.
+In cases where a National Ski Association organises events outside its own country, these

-Each FIS affiliated National Ski Association that organises events in its country which are included in the annual FIS calendars, has the authority as the owner of the electronic media rights to enter into contracts for the sale of the electronic media rights on those events.
-In cases where a National Ski Association organises events outside its own country, these rules also apply, subject to bi-lateral agreement with the National Ski Association of the event takes place.
+Association of the country where the event takes place.